VUEngine/vuengine.github.io/documentation/language/features.md

 Dynamic or late dispatching is achieved by the custom implementation of virtual tables that are configurable at runtime.

-Methods that support late dispatching must be declared as `virtual` and they can optionally be pure, following C++ conventions.
+Methods that support late dispatching must be declared as `virtual` and they can optionally be pure, which is achieved following C++ conventions.